Need to talk? Call 1800 882 436.

 Maternity services in rural South Australia

-• There are publicly funded midwives, such as those in a midwifery group practice at the local hospitals or health centre.
+• publicly funded midwives, such as those in a midwifery group practice at your local hospital or health centre.
+Most public hospitals offer continuity of care programs through midwives.
+This means the same midwife or team of midwives will care for you for most visits.
+You will usually need a referral from your doctor to access a hospital midwife.
 Some public hospital midwifery group practices also offer home birth services.
 For more information see Midwifery group practices in SA offering home birth.

-• An independent registered midwife, who might be covered by Medicare, can help you.
-There isn’t a lot of independent midwives in South Australia, but some might be willing to travel to care for you at home.
+• an independent registered midwife, who might be covered by Medicare.
+There are not many independent midwives in South Australia, but some might travel to care for you at home.

-• Your doctor might offer 'shared maternity care' along with the midwives and doctors at a local hospital.
+• your doctor, who may offer 'shared maternity care' with the midwives and doctors at a local hospital

-• A private obstetrician can care for you, at a public or private hospital.
+• a private obstetrician at a public or private hospital

 Where can I give birth?

-• A home birth can be suitable for women with healthy low-risk pregnancies.
-You can be transferred to hospital during labour if complications arise or if you request it.
-Even when you have chosen to have a home birth, talk to your midwife or staff at your nearest hospital or health facility to find out what help you can get if you need it urgently.
-You might need to find out what road or air ambulance services are available.
-It may be wise to also make a back-up booking during pregnancy at the nearest large hospital.
-For more information on planned home birth in South Australia, see Planned home birth.
+• A home birth is suitable for healthy low-risk pregnancies.
+You can go to hospital during labour ifthere are complications or if you request it.
+Talk to your local hospital or health service to find out what help you can get if you need it.
+Find information here on Planned home birth in South Australia.

 For information on the hospitals and health services in your area, see Regional hospitals and health services.